sulu/docs/detail-specification/600-global/DET-601-products.md

 * `pr_crosssells` define other possibly interesting products, which not necessarily have a connection to the original product, and are usually shown in the basket.
 * `pr_extras` show other products, which only can be bought in addition to the original product and usually have the product type `extra`.
 It also contains a price, which can be used to override the extra products original price.

-##### Product sets
-The `pr_sets`-table can group some products and offer the entire set for a special price.
-The price is defined by a percental discount, as set can also contain master products being available in different variants and prices, which make the handling quite hard.
+Additionaly there is the table `pr_sets`, which is used only for ProductSets, and defines the products which the set consists of.

 #### SuluProductAdvancedBundle
 The advanced version of the products introduces suppliers.
 The suppliers are represented by the `co_accounts`-table from our ContactBundle.

-The advanced product bundle also defines it's own version of the product in `ap_products`, but does not add any additional fields.
-The `ap_supplier_products`-table adds the link to the suppliers or accounts, and adds some additional informations and/or overrides the information from the original product by the information from the concrete supplier.
-The additional information contains the delivery status of the supplier's product (`ap_delivery_status`) and additional attributes (`ap_supplier_product_attribues`), whereby the same attributes as in the SuluProductBaseBundle are available.
+The advanced product bundle also defines it's own version of the product in `ap_products`, and adds the additional fields, so that our `ProductVariants` from above can be used to create the same Product from different suppliers.
+The additional information contains the delivery status of the supplier's product (`ap_delivery_status`) and some other fields in the `ap_products`-table, which extends the mapped super class from the SuluProductBaseBundle.

 The pricing is done in the `ap_supplier_product_prices`, where also a minimum quantity for the price is written, which enables the possibility to model different price ranges.